matomo-org/developer-documentation/docs/5.x/ab-tests/browser.md

 #### Hide the body until the variations are executed

-If you have a persistent flashing that you cannot resolve, you might want to consider to hide the entire `<body>` until your experiment is executed.
+If you have a persistent flashing that you cannot resolve, you might want to consider hiding the entire `<body>` until your experiment is executed.
 This should be usually not needed but it can be a solution if the other options didn't help.

 ## Finishing an experiment